Barbecued Rat Tails | Halloween Recipes

 Instructions

-- Cut the hot dogs in half lengthwise, then slice into tapered strips in the shape of rat/mouse tails.
-Slice ridges along the strips to make them bendy and add “vertebrae.”
+- Cut the hot dogs in half lengthwise, then slice them into tapered strips shaped like rat/mouse tails.
+Slice ridges along the strips to make them bendy and add "vertebrae."

-- Add the sliced dogs to a slow cooker along with the onion, whole grain mustard, steak sauce, relish and barbecue sauce.
-Stir gently with a spatula then cover.
+- Add the sliced hot dogs to a slow cooker along with the sliced onion, whole grain mustard, steak sauce, relish, and barbecue sauce.
+Stir gently with a spatula, then cover.

-- Slow cook on HIGH for four hours; or on LOW for eight hours.
-Keep warm prior to serving.
+- Slow cook on HIGH for four hours or on LOW for eight hours.
+Keep warm until ready to serve.